southwick-associates/oia-2016-profile/README.md

 - `.Rprofile` specifies R version and project library
 - `snapshot-library.csv` details project-specific packages

-## Old Packages on Server
+### Old Packages on Server

 These were used for the OIA 2016 analysis; installed here for estimating activity-group level (act1) participation rates.
-The package binary files are available on the server (E:/SA/Projects/R-Software/Southwick-packages/_builds_binary/) and were copied here for convenience.
+The packages are stored on the server (E:/SA/Projects/R-Software/Southwick-packages/_builds_binary/) and were copied here for convenience.

-Installing:
+#### Installing

 ```r
 install.packages("ref/tablr2_0.2.zip", repos = NULL, type = "win.binary")